Notes on a disappearance

 Now feels like a good time to be taking stock.
 In early 2018 my wife Laura and I moved from a tenement flat in one of the busiest streets in Edinburgh to a croft off a one-track road in Uig on the Isle of Lewis, which we share with 21 sheep, a sheep dog, and eight chickens (in addition to our three children and two cats).
 For our first few months here we were living in an off the grid static caravan with no running water or electricity.
 At night it is so dark that you can barely see your hand in front of your face, and the only sound you can hear is the sea.
 Some of our city friends think we’ve gone completely mad; others think we’ve found a kind of paradise.
 The truth is somewhere in the middle, probably, but it’s certainly made me reflect on what things are most important to me.

-I love Uig, and the plan is to settle here permanently, but music – or at least my own music – isn’t really part of my Hebridean life, and I’m not sure I want it to be.
+I love Uig, and the plan is to settle here permanently, but music – or at least my own music – isn’t really part of my Hebridean life, and at time of writing I’m not sure I want it to be.
 Part of this album, though, is a kind of document of our long journey to this place.
 The path, the beach, the sea is a song cycle blending three songs from two different Seafieldroad albums, originally titled The coastal path, A port in the storm and Islands of the north Atlantic, all of which have been reworked to different degrees.
 The sounds in between the songs are field recordings made in the places the lyrics describe – Portobello beach (the subject of the first two songs), and the ferry from Ullapool to Stornoway (the subject of the third song) – and a recording of two of my children singing.
 There’s also a short, newly recorded a cappella piece that bridges the Portobello song and the Lewis song.
-I’ve always wanted to do a themed song cycle, mainly because of my love of The Ninth Wave and A Sky of Honey by Kate Bush.
-One day I’d like to try a more ambitious one; in the meantime this is a first attempt.
+I’ve always wanted to do a themed song cycle, mainly because of my love of The Ninth Wave and A Sky of Honey by Kate Bush – perhaps this is the closest I will ever get.

 I thought a lot about the running order of this album.
 Thematically, the first half consists of me reflecting in various ways on my relationship with my two safe places – songwriting, and my childhood home – and the second half (the bulk of which is taken up by The path, the beach, the sea) is about emerging from those places to explore somewhere new, my life as a parent to my own children, a very different kind of home, and, in the album’s closing song, what I will leave behind for my children when I disappear.

-Four of the songs from the album’s first half, Medicine, Don’t let the winter freeze your heart, I run a music store and Hanging, are all, in part, about the limitations of art and the inadequacy of artists, a recurring theme in my writing, probably due to a lack of confidence in my own talents.
-The oldest of these songs, I run a music store, was recorded way back in 2007.
+Four of the songs from the album’s first half, Medicine, Don’t let the winter freeze your heart, The song that says they’re gone and Hanging, are all, in part, about the limitations of art and the inadequacy of artists, a recurring theme in my writing, probably due to a lack of confidence in my own talents.
+The oldest of these songs, The song that says they’re gone, was recorded way back in 2007 under the title I run a music store.
 It didn’t sound enough like Swimmer One to make it on to a Swimmer One album, and later it didn’t sound enough like Seafieldroad to go on a Seafieldroad album either, so instead it sat in a metaphorical cupboard gathering metaphorical dust for ten years.
 But I’m fond of it and I’m glad it’s finally found a home.
 Hamish gave it a fresh coat of paint before sending it out into the world.
 Don’t let the winter freeze your heart and Hanging – originally Seafieldroad songs – now have extra instrumentation too, including live drums by Stu Brown of Herschel 36, recorded at a studio in Glasgow that (I was thrilled to discover) used to belong to the Blue Nile.
 I think both are much better as a result – the original version of Hanging wasn’t much more than a sketch – but if you disagree you can always revisit the originals.

 Another previously unreleased song, The white noise, is a remnant of an abandoned experiment from 2015.
 At the time I was looking after a three-year-old daughter and a one-year-old son, often on my own, and it was proving virtually impossible to spend any time with a musical instrument.
 But I still had some half-formed melodies buzzing around my head, so I decided I should try and record an album of a cappella songs – songs I could theoretically work on while carrying a baby.
 However it turned out I wasn’t interested enough in making a cappella songs to actually finish any of them.
 The white noise is the only one we attempted to record, and Hamish’s scepticism throughout the whole process was conspicuous.
 You’ll notice we’ve now added instruments to it.
 In case you were wondering, it’s a song about anxiety and privilege, and the sense of guilt associated with feeling mentally unwell when you know your life is pretty good compared to a lot of people’s.
 (I can’t remember, but I suspect it was written in the middle of the night with a baby in my arms, both of us exhausted but unable to sleep).